MSPT – Master of Science in Physical Therapy

 Cert MDT – Certified McKenzie Method

 Matt has practiced in a variety of settings throughout his career.
 He also served as an adjunct professor in Grand Valley’s Physical Therapy program for 10 years.
 His niche, however, is in outpatient physical therapy.
 Matt specifically uses Mechanical Diagnosis and Therapy (aka McKenzie) as the basis for his treatments.
 He attained certification in this approach in 2008 and has been using it successfully for treating and empowering patients with spine and extremity conditions.
 Matt uses Integrative Dry Needling and manual therapy including soft tissue and joint mobilization techniques to assist, augment, or stimulate the body’s natural healing processes.
 Matt works with patients of all ages and activity levels.
-He has a particular passion for working with runners and triathletes helping them to compete injury free and improve their efficiency.
+He has a particular passion for patients with spine related pain, runners, and cyclists.

-Outside of work, Matt enjoys being with his wife and seven children, serving in young adult ministry, hunting, backpacking, mountaineering, and hiking.
+Outside of work, Matt enjoys being with his wife and seven children, serving in ministry, road and gravel cycling, hunting, backpacking, mountaineering, and hiking.

 Grand Valley State University 1998